cloudfoundry-attic/lattice-release/README.md

 ## Deploying

-First, pick a Lattice version to deploy then download the appropriate `lattice.tf.example` file for that version from GitHub.
-These can be obtained from the [releases](https://github.com/cloudfoundry-incubator/lattice/releases) page or the individual pages for each supported platform outlined below.
+First, clone the Lattice repository and checkout the desired release tag or revision within the repo.
+These can be obtained from the releases page or are set in the example configuration files for each supported platform below.

-Second, update the downloaded `lattice.tf.example` file by filling in the variables.
+Second, update the example/lattice.<platform>.tf file by filling in the values for the variables.
 Instructions for each supported platform are here:

 - [Amazon Web Services](https://github.com/cloudfoundry-incubator/lattice/blob/master/terraform/aws/README.md)
 - [DigitalOcean](https://github.com/cloudfoundry-incubator/lattice/blob/master/terraform/digitalocean/README.md)
 - [Google Cloud](https://github.com/cloudfoundry-incubator/lattice/blob/master/terraform/google/README.md)

-Finally, rename `lattice.tf.example` to `lattice.tf` and:
+Finally, run the following commands:

 ```bash
 terraform get -update